skip to Main Content

 c) Enforcing the Subpoena

-If 14 days pass after being served with the subpoena and Todd has not done anything, Ann can involve the police to enforce the subpoena.
-Ann must first be able to provide proof of the subpoena being served, proof that a copy of the will is required, and a copy of the official issuance of the subpoena by the courts.
+If Todd has not done anything after 14 days, Ann can involve the police to enforce the subpoena.
+Ann must provide proof that the subpoena was served, proof that she requires a copy of the will, and a copy of the court’s subpoena issuance.
 Now, Todd can be apprehended and brought before the courts where he could be detained in custody.
 Todd can also be ordered to pay any costs that arose to Ann because she was not given a copy of the will upon her valid request.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.